We've added 30km of extra traffic lanes to the Monash Freeway as part of Stage 1. We've widened the freeway from:

-- connect Police Road to the freeway with an outbound on-ramp
+- connected Police Road to the freeway with an outbound entry-ramp

-- connect the Jacksons Road outbound ramps directly to EastLink with a separate road
+- connected the Jacksons Road outbound ramps directly to EastLink with a separate road

-- install smart, on-road technology across the project, including extending the lane-use management system from the South Gippsland Freeway to Beaconsfield interchange
+- installed smart, on-road technology across the project, including extending the lane-use management system from the South Gippsland Freeway to Beaconsfield interchange

-- upgrade O’Shea Road to three lanes in each direction between Clyde Road and Soldiers Road
+- finish upgrading O’Shea Road to three lanes in each direction between Clyde Road and Soldiers Road

-- build a shared walking and cycling path along O’Shea Road between Clyde Road, Berwick and the Princes Highway, Beaconsfield.
+- finish building the shared walking and cycling path along O’Shea Road between Clyde Road, Berwick and the Princes Highway, Beaconsfield.